The great NYS scam: The war so far

 “Between January 2015 and June 2017, the accused persons jointly engaged in a conspiracy and scheme to defraud NYS by paying Sh28,766,700 to Ameri Trade Limited for goods not supplied to NYS,” read the charge sheet.

-NYS officials were also charged with conspiracy to defraud Sh26 million by making payments to several companies without following the right procedures.
+NYS officials were also charged with conspiracy to defraud the State Sh26 million by making payments to several companies without following the right procedures.

 2. The Ngiritas